Donovan Scott

-Donovan Scott (born September 29, 1947) is an American character actor best known for his role as cadet Leslie Barbara in the 1984 film Police Academy, in which he was part of an ensemble cast.
+Donovan Scott (born September 29, 1947) is an American character actor best known for his role as cadet Leslie Barbara in the 1984 film Police Academy, in which he was part of an ensemble cast, as well as appearing as Santa Claus in numerous films.

 Biography

+Scott was born on 26 September 1947 in Chico, California.

-Scott studied for two and a half years at the prestigious American Conservatory Theater in San Francisco.
+He studied for two and a half years at the American Conservatory Theater in San Francisco and trained in Comedia dell'Arte with Carlo Mazzone-Clementi.
 He toured as both an actor and artistic director of a theatrical troupe.

-In 1977, Scott settled in Los Angeles and worked extensively in both film and television.
+n 1977, Scott settled in Los Angeles and worked extensively in both film and television.
 In 1979, he made his film debut in Steven Spielberg's 1941.
+His likeness to Oliver Hardy in the film Sheena has been noted.
 Scott also appeared in the music video for Olivia Newton-John's 1981 hit "Physical", and co-starred in Lucille Ball's 1986 ABC-TV series Life with Lucy.

-From 1993 to 1994 Scott stayed in Russia and Ukraine (the Crimea) where he made 'The Children of Captain Grant' as film director, screenplay and actor.

-In 2016, Scott told San Diego Gay and Lesbian News he was working with his improv group at the ACME Comedy Theatre in Los Angeles, as well as working on a 'Santa script' for television.
+From 1993 to 1994 Scott stayed in Russia and Ukraine (Crimea) where he made The Children of Captain Grant as film director, screenwriter and actor.
+In 2016, Scott told San Diego Gay and Lesbian News he was working with his improv group at the ACME Comedy Theatre in Los Angeles, as well as working on "a Santa script" for television.